venkat1004/talentscout/README.md

 TalentScout: Hiring Assistant Chatbot
 🌟 Overview
 TalentScout is a hiring assistant chatbot designed to streamline the hiring process.
 It guides candidates through the interview preparation journey by gathering essential details and generating personalized technical interview questions based on the candidate's experience, desired position, and tech stack.
 The tool uses AI to simulate interview scenarios, improving the recruitment process.
 🛠️ Features
-Candidate Details Collection: Collects essential details such as full name, email address, phone number, years of experience, desired position(s), current location, and tech stack.
+Candidate Details Collection: Collects essential details such as:
+Full name
+Email address
+Phone number
+Years of experience
+Desired position(s)
+Current location
+Tech stack
 Technical Interview Question Generation: Uses AI to generate relevant technical questions based on the candidate's experience and tech stack.
-Anonymized Data Handling: All personal data is anonymized for privacy.
+Anonymized Data Handling: Ensures all personal data is anonymized for privacy.
 Real-Time Progress Tracking: Provides feedback and progress simulation to keep the user informed.
-Fallback Mechanism: Provides meaningful responses when the chatbot does not understand the user input or when unexpected inputs are received.
+Fallback Mechanism: Offers meaningful responses for unexpected or unclear user inputs.
+.
 🚀 Setup & Installation
-Follow the steps below to set up the project locally:
+Follow these steps to set up the project locally:

 Prerequisites
 Python 3.x